kismayomedical/kismayomedical.github.io/README.md

 # kismayomed
-The Kismayo Medical Center website hosted on github pages
+The Kismayo Medical Center website hosted on github pages.